 At the opening on Friday, May 12, I began inserting the stakes (short video here).
 People attending had the opportunity to put their own stake in the Peace for a minimum donation of $5 (all funds will go to the stakeinthepeace.com campaign).
 For anyone outside Prince George who’d like to participate, they can contribute via the PayPal button below.

-As the clay hardens and dries, it may become more difficult to insert mini-stakes in the “field”.
+The clay has now hardened and dried, so it’s no longer possible to insert mini-stakes in the “field”.
 But it will still be possible for people in the Prince George area to buy stakes to take home to plant in their own gardens, potted plants, cactus gardens, terrariums, etc. (If you live outside Prince George, feel free to contact me through the “About & Contact” page on this site; I might be able to mail you a stake or two 😉

 (PayPal will display Amazing Space Studio & Gallery ~ William Horne ~ Reference: Stake in the Peace donation.)